LukeShortCloud/rootpages/markdown/openstack.md

 Source:

 1. "Quick Start."
-OpenStack Ansible Developer Documentation.
+OpenStack-Ansible Developer Documentation.
 March 29, 2017.
 Accessed March 30, 2017. http://docs.openstack.org/developer/openstack-ansible/developer-docs/quickstart-aio.html

-#### Automation - OpenStack Ansible - Quick - Operations
+#### Automation - OpenStack-Ansible - Quick - Operations

 A new node can be added at any time to an existing all-in-one deployment.
 Copy the configuration file for an all-in-one instance.